by Krystle Orlando October 11, 2020 6 min read

 If you have any predisposition to thyroid imbalances (which could be noticed through a family health history), an imbalanced immune system could lead to thyroid imbalance.

 There are several toxicities and dietary deficiencies that can lead to thyroid imbalance.
 Heavy metals like mercury, cadmium, bromides and arsenic can contribute to issues with the thyroid.
-These metals can affect the body in various ways, contributing to immune imbalance and increasing inflammation in the body.
-Ultimately, this can lead to thyroid imbalance.
+These toxic metals can affect the body in various ways, contributing to impaired immune function and unhealthy levels of inflammation.
+The use of birth control or other medication can interfere with hormone levels, which also influence thyroid function.

 Just as there are many factors that can cause internal imbalances, there are also a variety of approaches to maintaining balanced hormonal levels.
 Taking a holistic approach can mean more energy, improved attention and focus, and reduced stress.